VoltRipper

 79Bike sells more than one Falcon, and they differ:

-If clarity on the battery and maximum power matter to you, the Pro is the better-documented buy; the M is the lighter, cheaper, style-first option.
+If maximum power matters to you, the Pro is the step up; the M is the lighter, cheaper, style-first option with the same battery.

 The honest caveats